rancher/webhook/docs.md

 #### On Update

+##### Creator ID Annotation

+The annotation `field.cattle.io/creatorId` is cannot be changed, but it can be removed.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` cannot be set.

 ##### Data Directories

 On update, prevent new env vars with this name from being added but allow them to be removed.
 Rancher will perform